Power With not Power Over: Accountability in Action for White Women

-- Strengthen our service to racial equity and community liberation
+- Strengthening our service to racial equity and community liberation.

 - Based on feedback and requests from women of color colleagues and friends, this training will explore how to ground into our personal power and share power more gracefully in anti-racism and liberation strategies.

-Our colleagues of color have asked us to host this training, their perspective informs the content and we are in regular communication with them to apply feedback.
+Our colleagues of color have asked us to host this training, and their perspectives inform the content.
+We are in regular communication with them to apply feedback.

-The main ways I am trying to be accountable as a white person is doing racial justice work in relationship with people of color that I am collaborating or facilitating with specifically women of color: Andrea Lising Paull, and Aparna Rae.
-There has been a specific ask for white women to get coaching around their management and this series is a response to that need.
+The main ways I am trying to be accountable as a white person is doing racial justice work in relationship with people of color that I am collaborating or facilitating with, specifically women of color: Natasha Marin, Andrea Lising Paull, and Aparna Rae.
+There has been a specific ask for white women to get coaching around their management, and this series is a response to that need.

 I lead a lot of white caucus work while being accountable to our colleagues of color.
 I've moderated 3 panels on intersectional feminism for the Day of Action centering WOC voices.

-White groups/colleagues that I go to or lead are European Dissent, and Nonprofit Anti-Racist Coalition.
+White groups/colleagues that I go to or lead are: European Dissent, Non-Profit Anti-Racism Coalition and anti-racist white women for equity.
 I make mistakes often, I make amends imperfectly, and I am committed to living in integrity and in connection.

 Interested in a preview?

-My talk for Future for Us gives a great overview of what we'll cover in class together.
+My talk for Future for Us gives a great overview of what we'll cover in class.
 Sign up to get access.